Vegetarians swear by tofu, but is it okay for your dog? This is debatable, even for humans, since experts make conflicting recommendations about soya.

 Translation: More tofu for you and less for Fido!

-Tofu isn’t the worst thing you could give to a pet dog but we recommend that you avoid regularly doing so.
-It’s very likely not a suitable protein source for canines and allergies to soy are common.
-This is despite the fact that commercial dog foods contain tofu-like ingredients more than ever.
-Don’t misunderstand us, you can share some with your best buddy but don’t make it a habit.
+Tofu isn’t the worst thing you could feed a dog but we don’t recommend it.
+Don’t rely on tofu as a protein source.
+Allergies to soy are common.
+You can share some with your dog but don’t make it a habit.
 Dogs require meat-based proteins, and not tofu, to really thrive.